golang/go/gopls/doc/emacs.md

 # Emacs

 Use [lsp-mode]. gopls is built in now as a client, so no special config is necessary.
-You first must install gopls and put it somewhere in your PATH.
+You first must install `gopls` and put it somewhere in your `PATH`.
 Here is an example (assuming you are using [use-package]) to get you started:

 ```lisp
 (use-package lsp-mode